Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 The format of wiggle file is ``$LIBRARYNAME_$STRAND.wig``.
 For example, ``TSB_OD_0.2_forward.wig``.

 Please also notice the name of strain or genome.
 It should be avoid to use ``|`` in the name.
 Because ``|`` is one character which already used in Unix system.
 However, if your fasta file or gff file are download from NCBI, ANNOgesic will automatically modify the name.

-The format of libraries for import to ANNOgesic
+The format of libraries for running ANNOgesic
 -----------------------------

 Some modules of ``ANNOgesic`` need to import the information of libraries.